 The anarchist struggle slips into this joyless, paranoid rigidity when it is not carried out as an attempt to create life differently, joyfully, intensely, but is rather treated as a cause to which one is to sacrifice oneself.
 One's struggle then becomes moral, not a question of desire, but of right and wrong, good and evil, conceived as absolute and knowable.
 Here is the source of much of the rigidity, much of the paranoia and much of the unwarranted sense of self-importance that one finds much too often in anarchist circles.
 We are the righteous warriors surrounded on all sides by the forces of evil.
 We must protect ourselves from any possibility of contamination.
-And the character armor hardens undermining the joyful spirit that provides the courage necessary for the destruction of the world of domination.
+And the character armor hardinvolved in it.
+This is basic and should go without saying for anyone who decides to action against domination.
+But such practical intelligence has no need to enshroud itself in an atmosphere of suspicion and secretiveness where every word and every thought must be watched, in which even the words of defiance are considered too great a risk.
+If our practice takes us there, we have already lost.